 - 1. The action phase consists of the start of phase step, any number of player turns, and the end of phase step. - A. Start of the action phase.
 Any lasting effects that expire when the action phase or round starts expire now.
 Any abilities or effects that trigger at the start of the action phase or round trigger now. - B. Player turns.
 During the action phase, players alternate taking one action at a time.
 The player that starts the round with the initiative counter is the first active player and takes the first action.
 After their action and any triggered abilities finish resolving, their opponent becomes the active player and takes an action.
-Then the first player becomes the active player again and takes an action, and so on until both players pass consecutively.
+Then the first player becomes the active player again and takes an action, and so on until both players pass using consecutive actions.
 A player may take one of five actions during their turn: Play a Card, Attack With a Unit, Use an Action Ability, Take the Initiative, or Pass.
 See 1.15.
 Actions - C. End of the action phase.
-Any lasting effects that expire when the action phase ends expire now (e.g. "for this phase").
-Any abilities or effects that trigger at the end of the action phase trigger now. - 2.
+Any lasting effects that expire when the action phase ends expire now (e.g. "for this phase"). - 2.
 After the action phase ends, players proceed to the regroup phase.

-REGROUP PHASE
+F REGROUP PHASE

 - 1. The regroup phase consists of the following 5 steps, in order: Start of the regroup phase, Draw cards, Resource cards, Ready cards, End of the regroup phase. - A. Start of the regroup phase.
 Any lasting effects that expire when the regroup phase starts expire now.
 Any abilities or effects that trigger at the start of the regroup phase trigger now. - B. Draw cards.
 Each player draws 2 cards. - C. Resource cards.
 Starting with the active player, each player may choose 1 card from their hand to put into play as a resource, facedown and exhausted.
 Players may choose not to resource a card. - D. Ready cards.
 Each player readies all exhausted cards they control, including units, resources, and their leader. - E. End of the regroup phase.
-Any lasting effects that expire when the regroup phase ends or when the round ends expire now (e.g. "for this phase" and "for this round").
-Any abilities or effects that trigger at the end of the regroup phase or at the end of a round trigger now. - 2.
+Any lasting effects that expire when the regroup phase ends or when the round ends expire now (e.g. "for this phase" and "for this round"). - 2.
 After the regroup phase ends, a new round begins with the start of a new action phase.

-6. ENDING THE GAME
+6 ENDING THE GAME

-- 1. A game ends immediately once a player's base reaches 0 remaining HP and is defeated.
+- A game ends immediately once a player's base reaches 0 remaining HP and is defeated.
 A player whose base is defeated loses the game, and their opponent wins the game. - 2.
 Once a player's base has 0 remaining HP, they cannot take any actions, and cannot resolve any abilities or effects. - 3.
 In a case where both players' bases reach 0 remaining HP at the same time, the game ends in a draw. - 4.
 A player can concede the game at any time (such as by saying "I concede" or making a clear gesture).
 If they do, they lose the game immediately.